MNHC is open to the public on Tuesday – Saturday from 11am-4pm.

 Please call ahead to reserve the best time and date for your group visit.

 The Montana Natural History Center’s exhibits encompass the flora, fauna, and natural history of western Montana.
 Our museum exhibits and art gallery take about 30-45 minutes for adults to explore, and we’re kid-friendly!
-Learn about what it means to be a naturalist, journey back to the Pleistocene, explore a variety of Montana’s ecosystems, and delve into the fascinating story of Glacial Lake Missoula.
+Learn about what it means to be a naturalist, journey through Montana’s geologic past, explore a variety of Montana’s ecosystems, and delve into the fascinating story of Glacial Lake Missoula.

 We have a room just for kids: our Kids’ Discovery Room!
 Curl up with a book, play games, perform an animal puppet show, and explore our touch table.
 Have fun with rocks and blocks, or see if you can identify all the native species in Melissa Madsen’s beautiful mural!

 The Nature Adventure Garden, on the east side of MNHC between the river trail and our building, is designed to be a play area that is almost entirely free of traditional structures.
-In lieu of swings and typical playground equipment, it features boulders, hills, shrubs, and the natural structure that the research links to creative and healthy play.
+In lieu of swings and typical playground equipment, this shady space features boulders, hills, shrubs, and the natural structure that the research links to creative and healthy play.

-The Fort Missoula Native Plant Garden was designed by a working group of children and dedicated adults nearly 16 years ago!
+The Fort Missoula Native Plant Garden was designed by a working group of children and dedicated adults in 1999.
 Today the garden, located at Fort Missoula on the southwest side of town, has grown into an impressive outdoor learning space with a three-season classroom.
 The garden provides a safe environment for children to play and explore along tiny trails or build forts among the trees.
 Adult programs utilize the variety of native plants growing here, the healthy pollinator population, and diversity of bird species.

 Don’t forget to check out our upcoming events!
-From our weekly miniNaturalist program for preschoolers to monthly Naturalist Trivia Nights for adults, we have great natural history programs for all ages.
+From our weekly miniNaturalist program for preschoolers to Naturalist Trivia Nights, nature journaling classes, and naturalist field experiences for adults, we have great natural history programs for all ages.
 Come join us!

 Want to bring your group to MNHC?
 We provide Museum Field Trips!
 Using our natural history displays, interactive discussions, and hands-on activities, MNHC naturalists provide a guided program for your group.
 Click the link above to learn more and schedule your visit.

 Are you looking for space to host a meeting, conference, or workshop?
 The Montana Natural History Center has several great possibilities, from renting out our entire exhibit area to our naturalist classrooms.
-Contact us for more information!
+Click here for more information and to submit your request!